KshitijSidana/CSCI513_MP1/csci513-miniproject1_a/README.md

 ## Setup

 There are two ways to setup the project.
 The first method uses direct system installation, and the second method uses Docker.
 These instructions assume you have some Linux device.
-If you are using Windows, check out [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl).
+If you are usinpyg Windows, check out [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl).

 In all instances you need to have the following prerequisite packages installed: